cboard-org/ccboard/README.md

 1. Complete all steps from the "Before setup" section above
 2. Complete all steps from the "One-time setup" section above
 3. In `config.xml` change the id of the main widget to `com.cboardorg.cboard`
-4. Run `cordova prepare ios` to set up the initial iOS project structure
+4. Run `cordova platform add ios` to set up the initial iOS project structure

 D) On Xcode open `AAC Cboard.xcworkspace` that is located under `ccboard/platforms/ios` (Make sure to use the `.xcworkspace` to work with the cocoapods project )